sagemath/trac_to_gh/Issue 5190.md

 # Issue 5190: the sage documentation at sagemath.org is horribly out of date

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5190

 Original creator: was